BoostGSoC13/boost.afio/fs_probe/Readme.md

   - Unit test op codes generated per set of i/o calls
 - [ ] Don't run the cpu and sys tests if cpu and sys ids already in fs_probe_results.yaml
   - Need to uniquely fingerprint a machine somehow?
-- [ ] C bindings for all AFIO v2 APIs
-  - Every .hpp should have a corresponding .h file
-  - Can these be auto-generated?
-  - Is SWIG worth it?
 - [ ] Fatter afio::path.
 We probably need to allow relative paths
 based on a handle and fragment in afio::path, therefore might as well encapsulate NT kernel vs win32 paths in there too.